tubetiquette/tubetiquette.github.io/blog.md

 			<h1>Let me tell you about...</h1>
 		</header>

 <p>Our Inspirations!
-Because T-shirts are a form of expression, we want to offer some narrative around our designs.
+Because t-shirts are a form of expression, we want to offer some narrative around our designs.
 Everyone likes a story or two, and hopefully you'll find something that resonates with you or, at the very least, amuses you. <!--We write about the inspirations, the production, and anything that is loosely related to social niceties.
 It's not going to be just <a href="https://www.youtube.com/watch?v=A1FTqn0e_fc">cat videos</a>.
 Promise. -->
 </p>

 {% include tiles_posts.html %}